droideck/Curse-of-Strahd-Reloaded-PF2e/Act I - Into the Mists/Arc A - Escape From Death House.md

 <p>"Please," the spirit says, tears beading at the corners of his eyes.
 "You have to stay here and die.
 She won't accept anything else."</p>
 </div>

 The spirit is recognizable as Gustav Durst.
 Gustav pleads with the players to give up, insisting that Elisabeth's spirit is simply too powerful—too fearsome—to disobey.
-A DC 14 Perception check reveals that Gustav is terrified of Elisabeth—and ridden with guilt, doubt, and self-loathing.
+A DC 14 Perception check to Sense Motive reveals that Gustav is terrified of Elisabeth—and ridden with guilt, doubt, and self-loathing.

 If the players attempt to bypass or attack Gustav, a swarm of levitating debris and shrapnel arises around him.
 He pleads with the players again, insisting that he doesn't want to fight them, but that he doesn't know that he has any other choice.

 > [!combat]- **Balancing the Ghost Mage**
 > This combat encounter is a **Low** encounter against a party of four 2nd-level players:
 >
-> * ***Three Players.*** Leave as it is.
+> * ***Three Players.*** Apply Weak template.
 > * ***Five Players.*** Apply Elite template.
 > * ***Six Players.*** Scale it to level 5.